risc0/risc0/README.md

 <img src="docs/assets/images/Risc0-Logo_Horizontal.svg" height="100">

-> WARNING: This software is still experimental, we do not recomend it for
+> WARNING: This software is still experimental, we do not recommend it for
-> production use (see Security section)
+> production use (see Security section).

 # RISC Zero